-Her Majesty, in exercise of the powers conferred on Her by section 315 (2) of the Merchant Shipping Act 1995(1) and all other powers enabling Her in that behalf, is pleased, by and with the advice of Her Privy Council, to order, and it is hereby ordered, as follows:-
+Her Majesty, in exercise of the powers conferred on Her by section 315 (2) of the Merchant Shipping Act 1995(a) and all other powers enabling Her in that behalf, is pleased, by and with the advice of Her Privy Council, to order, and it is hereby ordered, as follows:-

 - 1. This Order may be cited as the Merchant Shipping (Liability and Compensation for Oil Pollution Damage) (Transitional Provisions) (Overseas Territories) Order 1997, and shall come into force on 30th November 1997. - 2.
-The Merchant Shipping (Liability and Compensation for Oil Pollution Damage) (Transitional Provisions) Order 1996(2), shall extend to each of the following territories subject to the exceptions, adaptations and modifications specified out in the Schedule to this Order:
+The Merchant Shipping (Liability and Compensation for Oil Pollution Damage) (Transitional Provisions) Order 1996(b), shall extend to each of the following territories subject to the exceptions, adaptations and modifications specified in the Schedule to this Order:

 Anguilla

 Bermuda

 British Indian Ocean Territory

 Falkland Islands

 Pitcairn, Henderson, Ducie and Oeno Islands

+South Georgia and the South Sandwich Islands

 Sovereign Base Areas of Akrotiri and Dhekelia

 Turks and Caicos Islands

-(2) S.I.1996/1143.

 Virgin Islands